 Wool is still one of Australia's largest exports, and the technology used in shearing today is essentially the same as that used a hundred years ago.
 However, handpieces, shearing plants, and combs and cutters have improved.
 It takes approximately 3 minutes to shear a sheep, and more experienced shearers may shear up to 200 sheep per day.

-TAFE SA offers courses relevant to this occupation including the Certificate III in Shearing.
-Pathway includes the Certificate II in Shearing.
-Other courses associated with this occupation include the Certificate II in Wool Handling, Certificate III in Wool Clip Preparation and Certificate IV in Wool Classing.
+TAFE SA offers courses relevant to this occupation including the Certificate II in Shearing for students over the age of 16.
+Other courses associated with this occupation include the Certificate II in Wool Handling for Wool Handlers.

 Shearers can be self-employed or work in a shearing team on properties usually located in country areas.
 They are paid according to the number of sheep they shear and crutch.
 Shearers can develop their skills to improve earnings and may progress to shed management, wool classing or other areas of the wool industry.